MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/set-up-customer-agreements.md

 1. Select **Save & Close**.

-As you add incidents to the agreement, the related products, services, service tasks, and characteristics are added to the agreement and then to work orders as they're generated.
-See note about the "Copy Incident Items to Agreement" in the configuration considerations at the end of this article.
+As you add incidents to the agreement, the related products, services, service tasks, and characteristics are added to the agreement.
+These items are then added to work orders as they're generated.
+When adding incident types, consider the [**Copy Incident Items to Agreement** setting](configure-incident-types#create-an-incident-type-from-scratch).

 ### Step 4: Activate agreement and view work orders

-After your organization's process for manager review and customer acceptance, the last step is to to **Activate** the agreement.
+After your organization's process for manager review and customer acceptance, the last step is to **Activate** the agreement.
 Once activated, the system generates related records such as maintenance dates and work orders.
 To add more details to the agreement status, consider using the [**Agreement Substatus**](set-up-agreement-sub-statuses.md) values.
 Custom agreement substatuses can also be created.

 1. From the **Agreement** page, set the **System Status** to **Active**.